Bulgaria

 Experience required: No

 Special requirements: Good physical condition and command of manual operations.
-All participants should bring clothes and toiletries suitable for hot and sunny weather, although the weather might be sometimes chilly and rainy.
+All participants should bring clothes and toiletries suitable for hot and sunny weather, although the weather might sometimes be chilly and rainy.
 It is recommended that participants bring their laptops with at least 6 GB of free disk space and a mouse.
-Operation system recommended: Windows 10 or newer.
+Operating system recommended: Windows 10 or newer.

 All participants are expected to prepare for the workshop by reading the recommended readings (the readings will be sent by e-mail to all registered students before the beginning of the project) as well as the additional readings.